 The process begins with pressing the raw ingredient, mixing that in salt and water, fermenting from 6 to 10 weeks (depending on the ingredient), then straining for the final product: a powerful, savory liquid seasoning.

 The umami-rich sauce can be used as a versatile seasoning for all kinds of food — much like one might use soy sauce or fish sauce today.
-It's a fantastic way to add a lot of flavor when sautéing vegetables, for example, but can be used in a myriad of different ways, from soups to sauces, and even cocktails — here are some of our recipes to use it.
+It's a fantastic way to add a lot of flavor when sautéing vegetables, for example, but can be used in a myriad of different ways, from soups to sauces, and even cocktails — shop garum here.